Acts 14: Timeline

 The first missionary journey of Paul and Barnabas took place about AD 47–48.

-Preaching in Iconium and Lystra (14:1–19)
+Preaching in Iconium (verses 1-7) and Lystra (verses 8–20)

-Paul and his companions went out of Antioch in Pisidia to the east, apparently following the Roman road (Via Sebaste) which connects the Roman colonies of Antioch, Iconium (modern: Konya; 150 km to the southeast) and Lystra (30 km further to the southwest) The account focuses less on the church foundation story, but more on the repeated opposition from "unbelieving Jews" or (in the aorist tense) "Jews who had decided against belief" in these cities.
+Paul and his companions went out of Antioch in Pisidia to the east, apparently following the Roman road (Via Sebaste) which connects the Roman colonies of Antioch, Iconium (modern: Konya; 150 km to the southeast) and Lystra (30 km further to the southwest).
+Although the initial responses of both Jews and Greeks in the Iconium synagogue is positive (verse 1), the account focuses less on the church's foundation story, and more on the repeated opposition from "unbelieving Jews" or (in the aorist tense) "Jews who had decided against belief" in these cities.